wri/wri_sites/README.txt

 OVERVIEW
 ========

-The Field Permissions module is a drop-in replacement for the Content Permissions module shipped with CCK.

-The key differences are:

-  * It allows site administrators to set field-level permissions to edit or view CCK fields in any content, and optionally, edit or view permissions for content owned by the current user.
+The Field Permissions module allows site administrators set field-level permissions to edit or view CCK fields in any content, edit field during content creation, and edit or view permissions for content owned by the current user.

-  * Permissions for each field are not created by default.
+Permissions for each field are not created by default.
 Instead, administrators can enable these permissions explicitly for the fields where this feature is needed.

 USAGE
 =====

-Once Field Permissions module is installed, you need to edit the field settings form to enable permissions for each where you need this feature.
+Once Field Permissions module is installed, you need to edit the field settings form to enable permissions for each field where you need this feature.
 You can enable any of the following permission types:

   * Create FIELD (edit on content creation).
   * Edit any FIELD, regardless of its content author.